arpinum-oss/js-eventstore/docs/api.md

 # createSchema(connection, options)

-* `connection: Connection` Connection information used to connect to database.
+* `connection: Connection` - [Connection] information used to connect to database.
 * `options?: Object`
-  * `tableName?: string` Table name to store events in database.
+  * `tableName?: string` - Table name to store events in database.
 Defaults to `events`.
 * returns `Promise<void>`

+Creates the [database schema] dedicated to the event store.

 Example: